openedx/edx-documentation/en_us/developers/source/process/overview.rst

 .. tip::

    Looking for fewer words?
-Checkout the `concise contributing guide <https://openedx.atlassian.net/wiki/spaces/COMM/pages/941457737/How+to+Start+Contributing+Code>`_
+Check out the `concise contributing guide <https://openedx.atlassian.net/wiki/spaces/COMM/pages/941457737/How+to+Start+Contributing+Code>`_.

 Open edX is a massive project, and we would love you to help us build the best online education system in the world -- we can't do it alone!